beyo-ra/interop-sandbox/documentation-api.md

 The PIF consist of two set of APIs: the PIA and PEA.

-The PIA defines a method to integrate an external system with a CC.
+The PIA defines a method to integrate an external system with one or more CCs.
 Discussed in Section 1.

 The PEA defines the method to extend a CC (Conformance Checker) to check for other types of resources not supported by the source CC through means of using another CC or a specific plug-in.
 Discussed in Section 2.